 Before chartering a federal credit union, NCUA must be satisfied that the institution will be viable and that it will provide needed services to its members.
-Economic advisability, which is a determination that a potential charter will have a reasonable opportunity to succeed, is essential in order to qualify for a credit union charter.
+Economic advisability, which is a key factor in determining whether a potential charter will have a reasonable opportunity to succeed, is essential in order to qualify for a credit union charter.